exterm/exterm.github.io/content/pages/services.md

 ### Current Availability

 As of June 2024, I'm fully booked for the time being.
+If you've read this far, you should still reach out and say hi.

 ### Say Hi!